 If a person's identity cannot be confirmed and identity is disputed, an immigration officer is not permitted to reinstate the prior order.
 Likewise, in determining whether the reentry was unlawful, the immigration officer must consider the evidence relevant to the reentry and attempt to verify any claim that the entry was lawful.

-If the immigration officer determines that reinstatement of a prior order is appropriate, the non-citizen must be provided with notice of the determination and of his or her right to make a statement disputing the findings.
-If you then submit such a statement, the immigration officer must reconsider the determination whether to reinstate the order -- but can still, of course, decide to go ahead and do so.
+If the immigration officer determines that reinstatement of a prior order is appropriate, the non-citizen must be provided with notice of the determination and of the right to make a statement disputing the findings.
+If you then submit such a statement, the immigration officer must reconsider the determination whether to reinstate the order—but can still, of course, decide to go ahead and do so.

 An immigration officer is not authorized to reinstate a prior removal order for a non-citizen who:

 If an application for adjustment of status is granted, the prior order of removal, deportation, or exclusion no longer has any legal effect and is not enforceable.
 If the application for adjustment, legalization, or asylum is denied in a final decision, the immigration officer may then reinstate the prior order.